I Will Grow Out of Love

 "She knows him!"
 Louis answered.
-"He seemed like he knew her really well, too!"
+"He seemed as if he knew her really well, too!"

 Victoire ruffled her little brother's hair.
 "Lou, stop making up stories.
 Why would Aunt Gab know a Quidditch player?
 She hates Quidditch."

 "I agree with Victoire," Dominique stated.
 "Aunt Gab and anything Quidditch?
-That's way too doubtful-" Her mouth dropped open, as did Victoire's as they stared behind me.
+That's way too doubtful—" Her mouth dropped open, as did Victoire's as they stared behind me near the exit.